-Tom has worked in higher education for over 10 years, his first job was teaching HTML to prisoners who had never seen the Web.
-He has recently graduated from a PhD titled "Appropriating interaction."
+Tom has worked in higher education for over 15 years, his first job was teaching HTML to prisoners who had never seen the Web.
+He graduated from a PhD titled "Appropriating interaction" in 2016.

 Tom's research interests focus on cultural heritage, the creative industries and computing's role in these disciplines.
 His work explores the use of digital media and computing technology to communicate art collections and visitor attractions.
 An accomplished practitioner and creative technologist, Tom collaborates with artists to produce interactive work.`

 Tom is public engagement lead for the School of Computing.
 He is an advocate for the transformative power of taking control of technology.
 Tom runs projects and events that introduce children and young people to computing.